Electric car: Energy efficiency

-Internal combustion engines have thermodynamic limits on efficiency, expressed as a fraction of energy used to propel the vehicle compared to energy produced by burning fuel.
-Gasoline engines effectively use only 15% of the fuel energy content to move the vehicle or to power accessories; diesel engines can reach on-board efficiency of 20%; electric vehicles convert over 77% of the electrical energy from the grid to power at the wheels.
-This is partially offset by power required to move the significant weight of the batteries.
+Internal combustion engines have thermodynamic limits on efficiency, expressed as the fraction of energy used to propel the vehicle compared to energy produced by burning the fuel.
+Petrol engines effectively use only 15% of the fuel's energy to move the vehicle or to power accessories; diesel engines can reach on-board efficiency of 20%; electric vehicles convert over 77% of the electrical energy to the wheels.
+This is partially offset by power required to move the heavy batteries.

-Electric motors are more efficient than internal combustion engines in converting stored energy into driving a vehicle.
-However, they are not equally efficient at all speeds.
-To allow for this, some cars with dual electric motors have one electric motor with a gear optimised for city speeds and the second electric motor with a gear optimised for highway speeds.
-The electronics select the motor that has the best efficiency for the current speed and acceleration.
+Electric motors are more efficient than internal combustion engines in converting energy into propulsion.
+Some cars with dual motors use one motor for most driving and the second motor for increased power.
 Regenerative braking, which is most common in electric vehicles, can recover as much as one fifth of the energy normally lost during braking.

 Cabin heating and cooling

-Combustion powered cars harness waste heat from the engine to provide cabin heating, but this option is not available in an electric vehicle.
-While heating can be provided with an electric resistance heater, higher efficiency and integral cooling can be obtained with a reversible heat pump, such as on the Nissan Leaf.
-PTC junction cooling is also attractive for its simplicity—this kind of system is used, for example, in the 2008 Tesla Roadster.
+ICE cars harness waste heat from the engine to provide cabin heating, while electric vehicles use heat pumps or other technologies to control cabin temperature.
+PTC junction cooling is used, for example, in the 2008 Tesla Roadster.

-To avoid using part of the battery's energy for heating and thus reducing the range, some models allow the cabin to be heated while the car is plugged in.
-For example, the Nissan Leaf, the Mitsubishi i-MiEV, Renault Zoe and Tesla cars can be preheated while the vehicle is plugged in.
+Some models heat the cabin while the car is plugged in, such as the Nissan Leaf, the Mitsubishi i-MiEV, Renault Zoe,.

-Some electric cars (for example, the Citroën Berlingo Electrique) use an auxiliary heating system (for example gasoline-fueled units manufactured by Webasto or Eberspächer) but sacrifice "green" and "Zero emissions" credentials.
-Cabin cooling can be augmented with solar power external batteries and USB fans or coolers, or by automatically allowing outside air to flow through the car when parked; two models of the 2010 Toyota Prius include this feature as an option.
+EVs such as the Citroën Berlingo Electrique use an auxiliary heating system such as petrol-fueled units.
+Cabin cooling can be augmented with solar power external batteries and USB fans or coolers, or by allowing outside air to flow through the car when parked; two models of the 2010 Toyota Prius offer this feature.